GitLab Pages vs. GitHub Pages

 1. create a new GitLab Project named username.gitlab.io (put your GitLab username in for “username”)

 2. [if you already have a GitHub Pages website] Import from GitHub OR create/copy in your existing static website (if you had a GitHub Pages website, copy it here).
-If the latter, clone to your PC.
+If the latter, clone to the PC.

 3. on the GitLab project page e.g. https://gitlab.com/username/username.gitlab.io click Set up CI